paulchambaz/tilde/README.md

 # tilde

-Minimalist Android launcher.
-Time, favorites, and a search bar — nothing else.
+A minimal Android launcher.
+Three screens: swipe up for notifications, swipe down for the app drawer.
+Home shows the time, date, and a list of favorites.

 <p align="center">
   <img src="assets/home.png" width="30%" />